LostGameDev/EtheriumBugFixesAndQol/README.md

-# EtheriumBugFixesAndQol
+# Etherium Bug Fixes And Qol
-This is a BepInEx 5 plugin that
+This is a BepInEx 5 plugin that implements bug fixes and quality of life changes to the game [Etherium](https://store.steampowered.com/app/245370/Etherium/)